Devisrisamidurai/Devops/cmhz22hso000202jv9fkmgjts.md

 hello-k8s-74f56ddfc7-nq8hf    0/1    ContainerCreating    0          10s
 ```

-Ohh well, the container is getting ready here, let’s see after some time what happens!
+Ohh, well, as you can see, the container is getting ready here, let’s see after some time what happens!

 ```bash
 $ kubectl get pods